 When a starquake happens, scientists get excited.
-These explosions in space reveal information about stars that's helping us unravel the mysteries of the solar system.
+These explosions in space reveal information about stars that help us unravel the mysteries of the solar system.
 The key is in a kind of light you've seen at the dentist and if you've ever broken a bone: X-rays.

 Artist's conception of a gamma-ray flare expanding from a starquake on magnetar SGR 1806-20.

 Written by Haley Otman June 16, 2017

 Wake up with the smartest email in your inbox.

 Our Best Articles Daily